Nathnaelc/cs162-test/assignments/final_project.md

 ### Submission:
 Please submit a pdf containing two sections:
 1. Links to pull requests you have authored.
-Ideally each pull request should be a complete feature, with docstrings and tests.
+Each pull request should be self-contained, ie. it should be possible to completely understand the pull request by only reading the pull request.
+Ideally this PR will have docstrings and tests, but this is not necessarily applicable in all instances.
 Extensive documentation is also permissible as a gradable pull request.
-Each pull request should have been successfully reviewed by at least one other member of your team.
-There should be sufficient description in the pull request for the professor to  clearly understand the feature is that is being added.
+Each pull request *must* have been successfully reviewed by at least one other member of your team.
 2. Links to pull requests you have reviewed.
 A good review will contain lots of constructive criticism, or feedback showing a deep understanding of the pull request.